silverstripe/silverstripe-framework/docs/en/topics/security.md

 ## Introduction

 This page details notes on how to ensure that we develop secure SilverStripe applications.
-See [security](/topics/security) for the Silverstripe-class as a starting-point for most security-related functionality.

 See our "[Release Process](/misc/release-process#security-releases) on how to report security issues.

 ## SQL Injection